zulip/zulip/help/contact-support.md

 Everyone is welcome to sign up and participate — we love hearing from our users!
-Please see the [Zulip development community][development-community] guide for detailed instructions on how to join the community, [community norms][community norms] and [where][development-community-streams] to ask your questions or give feedback.
+Please see the [Zulip development community][development-community] guide for detailed instructions on how to join the community, [community norms][community-norms] and [where][development-community-streams] to ask your questions or give feedback.

 ## Support requests